hxtree/galaxyops/libraries/dice-simulator/README.md

 - `1d2+10*4` for a coin toss plus ten times four

 Turn has a second optional parameter called luck to be passed which influences roll outcome over time.
-This allows a character to equipment to grant them luck overall, or for a affliction to decrease luck overall in a game engine.
+This allows a character to gear to grant them luck overall, or for a affliction to decrease luck overall in a game engine.

 ## License